lv1-duck/BLE-Notification-Vibrator/README.md

 ---

 ## Features (So Far)
-- BLE connection to ESP32 devices with BLE support
+- BLE connection to ESP32 devices with BLE support (only ESP devices that match the hardcoded credentials in the main activity Kotlin file)
 - Auto-scanning and pairing based on predefined device name
 - Notification listener service *(currently limited to Facebook, Messenger, and WhatsApp)*
 - Manual vibration trigger button for testing